 What happens after notice of termination?

-The tenant has a specific timeframe, determined by state law and your rental agreement before they need to vacate the property.
+The tenant has a specific timeframe, determined by state law and your rental agreement, before they need to vacate the property.
 You should state the amount of time the tenant has to vacate the property in the lease termination letter.

 Should you mail or give the notice in person?

 You should always send the document via certified mail when corresponding information such as a lease termination letter.
 This way, the sender may receive a mailing receipt and an electronic verification when the recipient receives the document.
-If you need it, certified mail proves that you gave adequate notice before vacating a property.
+If you need it, certified mail proves that you gave adequate notice for vacating a property.

 Should a lawyer review your lease termination letter before sending it?